This post contains affiliate links. Read the full disclosure here.

 • If making this recipe for 3-4 people, double the recipe!

-• For single-serving birthday party treats, or just for storage, I like to use these jars for this cookie dough.
+• For single-serving birthday party treats, or just for storage, I like to use these jars for the cookie dough.

 edible sugar cookie dough in a jar with a spoon